 Trainings on the Trac9 assessment and treatment tool were also facilitated this year and have become routine and consistent in expectation.
 A Trac9 "101" training is held monthly (2nd Thursday) for new staff (or staff that need a refresher) to participate for a brief Trac9 overview.
 For the clinical team, Advanced Clinical Interpretation (ACI) trainings, are held on a quarterly basis for each facility and are considered mandatory for attendance.
 These trainings are expected to provide greater insight into the Trac9 system and allow for clinical staff to develop their interpretation skills when reviewing a client's analytics.
+As facilities continue to receive the quarterly trainings, increased detail into analysis of Trac9 survey results has occurred to assist Clinical Staff with an increased ability to interpret the data they are receiving.

-To further strengthen training needs and approach, several projects have continued through 2023 including creating New Hire Onboarding Training Plans and Schedules for non-clinical positions, consistent utilization of the Training drive, and continued use of the Pre-Service Evaluation Form.
+To further strengthen training needs and approach, several projects have continued through 2024 including creating New Hire Onboarding Training Plans and Schedules for non-clinical positions, consistent utilization of the Training drive, and continued use of the Pre-Service Evaluation Form.
 Additionally, members of management including regional directors, facility and assistant facility directors, and clinical supervisors as well as several corporate staff began participation in a 12-month leadership training opportunity.

-In 2023, the RELIAS platform was optimized to track additional required trainings.
+In 2023, the RELIAS platform was optimized to track additional required trainings, and outside trainings continue to be added as "Requirements Trackers" and "External Trainings" in the Relias platform so all completed training is located and accessible in one location.
 RELIAS can allow for Firetree, Ltd. to have better consistency with how staff trainings are managed and tracked on an on-going basis.
 Several training topics were also added to various RELIAS training plans this year including training that cover CARF required topics.
 By incorporating CARF topics into RELIAS, this has alleviated some training requirements that were facilitated at the facility level via the Facility New Hire Orientation Guide.
 Additionally, NAIC/CBH also have additional required training topics that have been identified and are slated to be added to AOD staff training plans in early 2024.
 Lastly, a training plan covering New Hire Orientation (2 day in person event) was implemented for part time staff that are unable to attend the in-person event.

-Projected Training Plan 2024 New Way of Life
+Projected Training Plan 2025 New Way of Life

-Firetree, Ltd. Annual Training Report 2023
+Firetree, Ltd. Annual Training Report 2024